BabakEA/Introduction-to-Machine-Learning/Supervised_Learning/README.md

 Back to the home pricing, the techniques that we used to learn from the sample dataset and find an appropriate function to predict the condos price named supervised learning.
 The condos price is a continuous number.
 We can apply the same method to predict categorical items like a binary class (0,1), a character like (class A, Class B, Class C,…) or type of house ( Condos, Detach house, Semi-detached house) and call it classification approach.
 Let take another look at the same dataset and try if we can predict the number of bedrooms.
-Don’t go far; lets can try machine learning techniques!
+Don’t go too far; lets can try machine learning techniques!
 For example, Logistic regression is a powerful regression classifier similar to the linear regression.

 From the definition: “An explanation of logistic regression can begin with an explanation of the standard logistic function.
 The logistic function is a sigmoid function, which takes any real and outputs would be an integer [0,1,2,…]” the integer value is the predicted class!